 It’s the biggest national park in Britain, and while Aviemore and the surrounding area are regarded as the main point of entry, particularly for those planning outdoor activities, it’s also possible to access the park from Perthshire as well as Deeside and Donside in Aberdeenshire.

-Find accommodation options to stay in Cairngorm mountains area
+Find accommodation options to stay in the Cairngorm Mountains area.

 Here, rather than re-create a single museum-piece black house as at Arnol, a whole cluster of nine thatched crofters’ houses – the last of which was abandoned in 1974 – has been restored and put to use as accommodation for holiday-makers and a museum.
 As an ensemble, they give a great impression of what a Baile Tughaidh, or black house village, must have been like.

 The site is dominated by the Abbey Church, which has lost its west front, and whose nave is reduced to the elegant window arches and chapels of the south aisle.
 Amazingly, the stone pulpitum (screen), separating the choir monks from their lay brothers, is preserved.
 Outside, the exterior sculpture is even more impressive: crouching figures holding scrolls bearing inscriptions such as ‘He suffered because he willed it’.

 The harbour – known as Main Street – is one long parade of multicoloured hotels, guesthouses, restaurants and shops, and you could happily spend an hour or so meandering around.
 The rest of the upper town is laid out on a classic grid plan and merits a stroll too — if only for the great views over the bay.